Alps' Roads Special - Elmira Road Meet

 To get to the Elmira Road Meet, I left New Jersey at the crack of dawn via I-280 and I-80.
 I took Exit 12 to CR 521 south, heading straight onto CR 519 before turning onto the lovely narrow Sarepta Road.
 Sarepta ends at US 46, where I jogged right to Water Street, which crosses the Riverton-Belvidere Bridge into Pennsylvania.
 Via River Rd. and Riverton Rd., I followed the Delaware River north into PA 611, and headed toward Scranton via I-80, I-380, and I-84.
 I took I-81 south one exit to the Central Scranton Expressway, and proceeded to get lost in Scranton while looking for the North Scranton Expressway.
 Finally, after being directed southward on Main St. to get to US 11 (which it doesn't connect to), I found a map and headed north (as was the plan) on US 11, through the I-476 trumpet, and back onto I-81.
 Into New York, I decided to take a new look around Binghamton, having not been in the area for years.
 I followed NY 7 north until it joined I-88 and turned east, then U-turned where 7 leaves 88.
 The rest of the route in Binghamton: I-81 south to NY 7 south, straight onto NY 363, and then onto NY 434.

 Thanks to Dylan, the attractions of the day were far from over.
 He, Doug, and I continued our own meet by first heading over to NY 13 to explore both ends of the old alignment that has been covered by a small reservoir.
 We then went south to the NY 352 exit on NY 17, and took Chemung county routes 1, 2, and 60; the latter is the old two-lane 17.
 We dipped into Pennsylvania again on NY 34 (aka PA 199), then followed NY 17C to NY 282 and former NY 283 (since partially covered over by a piece of 17).
-The little 38 marker above is on former NY 283, which did indeed once multiplex with NY 38.
 We connected the two pieces of old 283 as best we could, and followed NY 434 (old 17 after crossing the Susquehanna River) back to Binghamton for some local roadgeeking.
-The highlights of that (in order): old 17 east of the city, the original end of the Quickway where NY 17 once joined US 11 into Binghamton on a surface street, Airport Road (a reference route), NY 17C for button copy, NY 26 in Endicott to see IBM and signs like the one at left, and some old alignments of NY 434 that are also old old alignments of NY 17.
+The highlights of that (in order): old 17 east of the city, the original end of the Quickway where NY 17 once joined US 11 into Binghamton on a surface street, Airport Road (a reference route), NY 17C for button copy, NY 26 in Endicott to see IBM, and some old alignments of NY 434 that are also old old alignments of NY 17.

 The next day, I once again left at the crack of dawn, on a promise to make it home by 1 PM.
 I came out of Binghamton the way I came in, 434 to 363 to 7 to I-81 into Pennsylvania.
 I followed PA 92 to PA 106, former US 106, south to Carbondale, where I took US 6 Business to the new US 6 freeway.
 I took US 6 West southward to I-84, to Exit 2 in New York.
 The route then started to meander as I attempted to find the elusive Clinton Road (as seen on Weird New Jersey).
 I took US 6 to Orange County Route 1 to NY-NJ 284.
 Don't ask what roads I took from there, because I had mistaken Canistear Road for Clinton Road, so it's all irrelevant except for the fact that in order to go east two miles, I had to backtrack several miles up to New York (to NY 94) and then down Warwick Turnpike back into New Jersey.
 Having finally driven the road and finding no ghosts, I continued disappointed down NJ 23 to the Paterson Hamburg Turnpike (old 23), whose old state-issue relics restored my faith.
 The rest of the trip was uneventful: I-287, I-80, I-280.